Wembanyama’s Spurs dethrone Thunder to reach NBA Finals against Knicks

 “I thought we had enough to win, but credit San Antonio – they’re the ones who did.”

-A Spurs squad with only one player that had been in a game seven before overcame a more experienced Thunder squad that won the title in a game seven last year.
+A Spurs squad with only one player who had been in a game seven before overcame a more experienced Thunder squad that won the title in a game seven last year.

 “There’s a lot being talked about, words like competitiveness, resolve, togetherness, execution – who gives a damn about the word experience?